Depeche Mode

 RECENTLY, while immersed in the eerie drug-sex double entendre of 'Never Let Me Down Again', a friend commented to me, "What's with Depeche Mode?
 They ...

-Interview by Stephen Dalton, National, The, April 2009
+Interview by Stephen Dalton, The National, April 2009

 IF THERE was a manual that rock bands could follow to guarantee long-term success, Depeche Mode would probably fail every test.
 During three decades together ...